robcarver17/skipperman/docs/ideas.md

 ### Useability and interface

 Skipperman needs to be useable by non-technical people.
-Hence, Skipperman will have two interfaces; a CLI interface that will be used to ensure that back end development can occur concurrently with front end and so that the current cadet skipper can get immediate value from the product, and a GUI for non technical users.
+Hence, Skipperman will have a GUI for non technical users, but with a seperation of functions so the data can be directly used from a python command line if you know the right function calls.

 A key design decision is how the GUI is implemented and deployed; a web front end seems the most logical solution, but should this be local or cloud hosted?